-When an ON GOTO statement is executed, the <index> is evaluated and used as an index into the list of line-number>> is numbered from left to right, starting with the integer 1.
+When an ON GOTO statement is executed, the <index> is evaluated and used as an index into the list of line-numbers>.
+The list of line-number>s is numbered from left to right, starting with the integer 1.
 If an ELSE occurs, the <statement> following the ELSE is executed if the value of <index> is less than 1 or greater than the number of line-number>s in the list.
-If there is no ELSE clause (ELSE part) and <index> is less than 1 or greater than the number of <line-number>s in the list, a fatal error occurs.
+If there is no ELSE clause (ELSE part) and <index> is less than 1 or greater than the number of line-number>s in the list, a fatal error occurs.